-We are back in the sanctuary for 8:00 am and 10:00 am services, with masks for now.
+We are back in the sanctuary for 8:00 am and 10:00 am services, with masks optional.
 These will be Holy Eucharist services and as of March 6, the First Sunday in Lent, we will be offering the Host (bread) at the Communion Rail, but you can still bring-your-own-bread or cracker or pick up a host container at the back, and stay in place for the Prayer of Consecration and Communion.
+The cup will be in form of little cups in a tray that you take at the altar rail.
 Please check with the usher if you are unsure.
 See below for more information on our current practices for worship.

 Click on the 'Church At Home' button above to access the weekly sermon and be connected to online worship opportunities from the Diocese and National Cathedral.

 All Saints' is a warm and welcoming congregation.
 We are open-minded, curious, fun-loving, devoted, relational.
 Members of our church reach out within the parish and our communities in a variety of ways.
 We know that God is not finished with us yet and we seek, through prayer and study, to find the ways to best serve God in one another and the world around us.
 We offer radical hospitality to the stranger, and infinite respect for all, through Jesus Christ our Lord.

 Update During This Challenging Time of COVID-19

 Facts not fear.
 Clean Hands.
 Open Hearts.